Pagure/pagure/doc/usage/project_settings.rst

 the pull-request a score that should be equal or greater than the value entered in this option for the pull-request to be allowed to be merged.

-.. note:: Only the main comments (ie: not in-line) are taken into account
+.. note:: Only the main comments (i.e.: not in-line) are taken into account
           to calculate the score of the pull-request.

 To vote in favor of a pull-request, use either: